Genusbiz/docs/developers/how-to/exchange-data-with-other-applications/index.md

 In many cases it is possible to use both export/import and copy/paste for the same exchange of data, and the coice is a matter of preference and functional requirements.

-## Web services
+## Services (APIs)

-Web services is mostly used for system-to-system communication over the network or internet using the HTTP protocol.
-For more information see [Web Services](../../defining-an-app-model/services/web-services/index.md).
+Genus Apps supports differents services for exchanging data with other applications over defined APIs.
+These are [Web Services](../../defining-an-app-model/services/web-services/index.md), [REST Services](../../defining-an-app-model/services/rest-services/index.md), [Calendars](../../defining-an-app-model/services/calendars.md) and [Contact Lists](../../defining-an-app-model/services/contact-lists.md).
+For more information see [Services](../../defining-an-app-model/services/index.md).

 ## Database